nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Windows.md

 ```

 ### 2.5.
 Create EFI Signature List (ESL)
+ESL files are particularly well-suited to storing multiple hashes.
+To create an ESL file containing multiple hashes, use this repository's [hex-hashes-to-esl.c](hex-hashes-to-esl.c) program.
+Not built-in utility within Windows is able to combine multiple SHA-256 hashes into an ESL.
+DER encoded certificates are normally recognized by EFI utilities and rarely need an ESL structure.

 ### 2.6.
 Extract Certificates and Hashes from an ESL
+No built-in utility for processing ESL files exists on Windows.
+We have created [esl-parser.c](esl-parser.c) to assist.
+The ESL parser is designed for minimal dependencies and to parse ESLs created on Windows, Linux, KeyTool, or other platforms.
+Hashes output from UEFI configuration (files with format HSH) may also be supported.

 ### 2.7.
 Backup Secure Boot Values
+Use PowerShell to extract the current Secure Boot values stored in the PK, KEK, DB, and DBX.
+The resulting files will be binary files in the EFI signature list (ESL) format.

 ```
 Get-SecureBootUEFI -Name PK -OutputFilePath PK.esl Get-SecureBootUEFI -Name KEK -OutputFilePath KEK.esl